 IMPORTANT: THE SAN MARCOS RIVER IS A NATURAL BODY OF WATER WITH UNTREATED WATER WHICH MAY MAKE IT DIFFICULT TO JUDGE DEPTH OR SEE SUBMERGED OBJECTS.
 AS WITH ANY NATURAL WATER BODY, YOU SHOULD USE CAUTION WHILE ENTERING AND ENJOYING THE WATER.
 RENTING WATERCRAFT, KAYAKING, TUBING, SWIMMING AND THE ASSOCIATED SHUTTLING SERVICES ARE INHERENTLY DANGEROUS ACTIVITIES AND CAN RESULT IN LOSS OR DAMAGE TO PROPERTY, SERIOUS BODILY INJURY, PERMANENT DISABILITY OR DEATH.

 YOU ARE RESPONSIBLE FOR YOUR OWN SAFETY AND FOR THE SAFETY OF THE MINORS IN YOUR GROUP.
 THE SAN MARCOS RIVER HAS NO LIFEGUARDS.

 We do not rent tubes or kayaks to children 3 years and younger.
-The age limit may be increased the the river if flowing at level that are higher than normal.
+The age limit may be increased if the river is flowing at level that is higher than normal.
 Minors MUST be accompanied by an adult.

 We encourage all minors 13 and under to wear a PFD/Life Jacket at all times as well as week swimmers.
 Life jackets/PFDs are available at no charge.
 Adults must have a PFDs at hand when while kayaking.